Banukagit/networking-labs/lan-basics/README.md

-# Day 1 - LAN Setup with Router
+# LAN Setup with Router

 ## Objective
 To design and configure a small Local Area Network (LAN) using a router as the default gateway.